DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 ``</ UNLATCH sensor_id>``	Unlock sensor, returning to current external state, valid IDs are in the range 0 - 255.

-Refer to the LATCH/UNLATCH commands in the :ref:`/ex-rail/ex-rail-reference:sensors` section below for further details.
+Refer to the LATCH/UNLATCH commands in the `sensors`_ section below for further details.

 Routes, automations, and sequences
 ===================================